-#1A Sustainable: among the investments aligned with the E/S characteristics, the Sub-Fund invests at least 30% of its net assets in assets that have been determine as "eligible" as per the sustainable investments process in place, in the meaning of art.
+#1A Sustainable: among the investments aligned with the E/S characteristics, the Sub-Fund invest at least 40% of its net assets in assets that have been determined as "eligible" as per the sustainable investments process in place, in the meaning of art.
 2(17) SFDR.
 In particular, the Sub-Fund will invest a minimum of sustainable investments with an environmental objective of 5% (i.e. in economic activities that do not necessarily qualify as environmentally sustainable under the EU Taxonomy) and a minimum of sustainable investment with a social objective of 5%.
-The sum of those two is always equal to at least 30%
+The sum of those two is always equal to at least 40%.